s1n7ax/keyboard-layout-analyzer/README.md

 ## Sample Output 2
 **Command:** `cargo build --release && time cat /<path>/**/*.java | target/release/keyboard-layout-analyzer`

-Following are the results for all the text written in a Java project
+Following are the results for all the text written in one of my Java projects

 ```bash
 ---------------------------------------------------------------------------------------------------